Search This Blog

 )

-# set the default preferences
+# Set default preferences

 $ErrorActionPreference = 'Stop'